-Imagine this: several freshmen decide to spend the night partying in a Travers Hall dorm room.
-It is just after midnight when they realize that one of their friends has had a bit too much to drink.
-Eventually, she starts vomiting and it becomes apparent that she needs medical attention.
-Her friends are worried for her safety, but don’t want to get into trouble themselves.
+Imagine this: Several freshmen decide to spend the night partying in a Travers Hall dorm room.
+It is just after midnight when they realize one of their friends has had a bit too much to drink.
+Eventually, she starts vomiting and it becomes apparent she needs medical attention.
+Her friends are worried for her safety but don’t want to get into trouble themselves.
 After all, every student present is under the legal drinking age.

 What should they do?

 For a freshman health and exercise science major named James, this was not a hypothetical moral dilemma.
 It was a real decision he was faced with on the evening of Saturday, Jan.
 31.

 To remove hesitation to call for medical assistance in the event of an emergency related to alcohol, many colleges have a “Good Samaritan Policy” in place.
 Also known as “amnesty,” it is a life-saving measure designed to encourage students to call for help by removing the possibility of punishment for doing so, even if the caller and the student in danger are both under the legal drinking age.

 According to Director of Residential Education Tina Tormey, there are two separate amnesty policies that can apply at the College — Lions 911 Lifeline Legislation, which is how campus administrators handle incidents involving alcohol or drugs, and NJ 911 Lifeline Legislation, which is how Campus Police handles the criminal side of an alcohol- or drug-related incident.

 Lions 911 Lifeline Legislation reads, “The College’s highest priority is the physical and mental health, safety and well-being of individual students and the campus community.
 Therefore, no student seeking medical attention by contacting either College or local authorities for intoxication (nor a student who seeks medical attention on behalf of the affected student) will be formally charged for the unlawful use or possession of alcohol.”